-Summer and Weekend OpportunitiesPlease click on each link to learn about a program's dates, deadlines, and applications.At each IB World Student Conference, students from around the world collaborate to develop innovative solutions to global issues.
+Summer and Weekend OpportunitiesThe Summer Program is designed to prepare students for the rigor of International Baccalaureate Programs.
+This Summer Program will focus on the habits and skills necessary for students to complete all the requirements of the Diploma Program as well as the Middle Years Program.At each IB World Student Conference, students from around the world collaborate to develop innovative solutions to global issues.
 Students hear from inspiring speakers, engaging in thoughtful inquiry focused on the conference theme, in small sessions.
 They also participate in excursions and recreational activities.
 These experiences encourage the building of meaningful relationships with peers, and develop international understanding and leadership skills that benefit participants far beyond the conference week.

 MIT Seed Program

 The MIT SEED program is a 7-semester Saturday program for 7th-10th grade students interested in STEM subjects.
 The students participating in this program are known to be recruited in their senior year by MIT Admissions Office.
 Full scholarship is provided.